History of Preesall Taekwondo Club

 On the 7th April 2018 GM Roland Alderton attended the Grand Master Seminar in Brigg.
 The seminar was conducted by SGM Roy Kilner (9th Dan) and GM Mark Trent (8th Dan).
 The seminar covered Self Defence, one step, a bit of pressure points and also a few other items.

 The event was attended by about 50 students and Instructors.

 At the event Preesall Taekwondo club, reconfirmed it 5 Star Club Award, and Great Eccleston Tkd Club received theirs.

 Grand Master Alderton during March has been speaking to a local club that was to close, due to the current instructor, having to give up due to medical and family problems.
 This club currently trains on Monday and Thursday Night, but GM Alderton has been speaking and sorting this out.
 The new club will be meeting on Monday Night only but instead of 1 hour they will meet for 2 sessions.
 The club is based at Great Eccleston.
 The club has been running for a number of years and currently has a small number of students.

 On Monday the 9th April, GM Alderton held the first session at Great Eccleston Taekwondo Club.
 The club welcomed 9 students, 3 were graded members and 6 new members.
 The session was only a hour but everybody enjoyed it.
-GM will be adverting the club over the next few week in the local area to try and build up number.
+GM will be adverting the club over the next few months in the local area to try and build up number.

 The club has the following items:-

 I am pleased to announce that a previous instructor from Preesall Taekwondo Club GM Mick Jordan 7th Dan, who was one of the founder instructors of Preesall Taekwondo was promoted to 8th Dan by the British Taekwondo Association.